 Up until now, the Internet has been organized into a handful of generic top-level domains (TLDs, or gTLDs) which were limited to three letters — .com, .org, .gov, .net, .biz, .edu, and so on.
 Until recently, the list of TLDs stood at 22 extensions.
-Learn how new domains have impacted the business on the Internet.

 In early 2011, the Internet Corporation for Assigned Names and Numbers (ICANN), the international authority over top-level domain names, approved the expansion of the number of generic top-level domains (gTLDs), which included allowing companies and organizations to create domains for their brands.
 NAR has been following this initiative since ICANN first began considering the introduction of a new round of gTLDs in 2005.